mattyschell/howdoipostgis/postgresql_extensions.md

 This would streamline the transition from legacy data sinks like Oracle and ESRI-focused shops to open and cloud-friendly environments.
-From a marketing perspective we might engage in a little big of puffery and suggest that a PostGIS database with the OGR_FDW wrapper is a fully open source Database + [FME Server](https://www.safe.com/fme/fme-server/) bundle.
+From a marketing perspective we might engage in a little bit of puffery and suggest that a PostGIS database with the OGR_FDW wrapper is a fully open source Database + [FME Server](https://www.safe.com/fme/fme-server/) bundle.

 For a fun use case check out the lovable galaxy brains on the Oracle